JS-Rayan/DeepLearning-MiceSocialBehavior/README.md

 This project presents a comprehensive deep-learning framework designed to analyze social interactions among mice through video footage.
 Utilizing advanced machine learning techniques, including ResNet101 for both classification and regression tasks, our framework aims to identify and classify various social behaviors and anatomical key points to elucidate the complex dynamics of rodent interactions.

 ## Objective
 The primary goal is to explore the relationship between the proximity of mice and their corresponding behaviors within a given frame, leveraging this understanding to enhance the accuracy of behavior classification and anatomical key point estimation in social interaction contexts.
+CalMS21 Dataset can be downloaded from the following link: https://data.caltech.edu/records/s0vdx-0k302

 ## Methodology
 Our approach involves a dual-model framework that integrates: